 The picture that emerges from our study is that cultural distance has a differential effect on the various stages of the internationalization process.
 It is a significant factor in the ex-ante decisions about location choice (a high cultural distance reduces the probability of investment in a country) and establishment mode (a high cultural distance is associated with firms preferring a greenfield and not an acquisition), but does not directly affect the degree of ownership invested.
-Regarding the post-investment stages of the internationalization process, cultural distance is associated with greater transfer of home country practices, most likely as a way to bring the parent company and the foreign subsidiary closer to each other.
+Regarding the post-investment stages, cultural distance is associated with greater transfer of home country practices, most likely as a way to bring the parent company and the foreign subsidiary closer together.
 Interestingly, we find that cultural distance makes transfer of practices more difficult but firms that do so, benefit from it.
 Finally, the performance implications of cultural distance are also nuanced.
 It has a negative impact on subsidiary performance (consistent with the liability of foreignness argument), but has no effect or even a marginally positive effect on the performance of the whole MNC.
-We build on these findings to develop several theoretical insights regarding the role of cultural distance in the process of firm internationalization.
-In addition, we find that effects can depend on the exact way cultural distance is measured (Hofstede, Globe, Schwartz, or perceptual measures).
-We discuss empirical strategies to alleviate concerns related to how cultural distance can be measured.
+We also find that effects can depend on the particular way in which cultural distance is measured (Hofstede, GLOBE, Schwartz, or perceptual measures).